LuizAVManoel/oculus_extinguisher/README.md

 </ol>

 ### Input details

-<p> On the table bellow we show the details of each image we are going to use as input on this project and also the output images we've already obtained.
-We altered the input images in order to satisfy our needs.</p>
+On the table bellow we show the details of each image we are going to use as input on this project and also the output images we've already obtained.
+The original <a title="Angela" href="https://commons.wikimedia.org/wiki/File:Angela_Davis_%C3%A0_France_Culture_(Palais_de_Tokyo)_(8586327078).jpg" target="_blank" rel="noopener">Angela Davis</a> and <a title="Fidel" href="https://commons.wikimedia.org/wiki/Fidel_Castro#/media/File:Fidel_Castro.jpg" target="_blank" rel="noopener">Fidel Castro</a> images can be accessed on Wikimedia and lie under a Creative Commons license.
+We altered the input images in order to satisfy our needs.

 | Image name | Image format | Dimensions | Color Model | Channel Size | Description |
 |:--:|:--:|:--:|:--:|:--:|:--:|